 These loads are to be obtained as the most probable the integrated tug/barge combination, considered as a ship of the size of the combination, may experience during its operating life for a probability level of 10-8.
-For this calculation, the wave statistics relevant to the area of navigation and/or worst weather condition expressed by the navigation notation assigned to the integrated tug/barge combination, the wave statistics relevant to the North Atlantic are to be taken into account.
+For this calculation, the wave statistics relevant to the area of navigation and/or worst weather condition expressed by the navigation notation assigned to the integrated tug/barge combination are to be taken into account.
+For unrestricted navigation, the wave statistics relevant to the North Atlantic are to be taken into account.